 After having time to use the method, many teachers became disappointed in the results in their students when employing audiolingualism.
 In other words, audiolingualism never live up to the hype in a practical sense.

-Furthermore, the behavioral focus of audiolingualism was being attack by cognitivist leaning linguists such as Noam Chomsky.There was a shift from imitation to competence in language circles that undid audiolingualism.
+Furthermore, the behavioral focus of audiolingualism was being attacked by cognitivist learning linguists such as Noam Chomsky.There was a shift from imitation to competence in language circles that undid audiolingualism.

 The audiolingual method was a highly influential method for its time.
-Its focus on repetition and behavioral aspects of language was a major strength that became a weakness.
+Its focus on repetition and behavioral aspects of language were a major strength that became a weakness.

 Even though this method is mostly gone.
 Its impact is still felt every time a student tries to imitate the speaking style of a native.